 The ideal solution to this issue is to create a function that is scalable without compromising on quality.
 Scalable agent capacity allows companies to provide more efficient customer support, which can have a positive impact on sales.

-Have you got Black Friday specific FAQ pages?
+Have you got Black Friday-specific FAQ pages?

-If discounts aren’t clear, customers will go elsewhere that provide clear answers.
 The most efficient (with respect to time and money) answer to this problem is to create a dedicated FAQ page for each product or sale.

 Adding new questions to the FAQ pages enables you to ensure that customers are receiving up-to-date, accurate information on your products and services.